Urvashi Dholakia

 Urvashi Dholakia (/hns/; born 9 July 1979) is an Indian television actress.
 She is best known for her role of Komolika in the long running television series Kasautii Zindagii Kay, for which she won the Indian Telly Award for Best Actress in a Negative Role and the ITA Award for Best Actress in a Negative Role five times, and for winning the reality television show Bigg Boss 6.

 Early life

-Dholakia was born on 9 July 1978 to a Punjabi mother and a Gujarati father.
+Dholakia was born on 9 July 1979 to a Gujarati mother and a Punjabi father.

 Dholakia married at age 16 and had twin boys, Kshitij and Sagar, at age 17; she has raised them as a single mother.

 Career

 Early career (1985–2000)

 Dholakia made her acting debut at 6 in a TV commercial for Lux soap with Revathi.
 As a child she appeared as Rajlaxmi in the Doordarshan TV series Shrikant.
 Her first TV adult role was in Doordarshan's Dekh Bhai Dekh as Shilpa followed by Waqt Ki Raftar.